Recently searched

 Crimp Tool Categories

 • Handheld - Manually operated crimp tools are typically easily portable and are used for smaller items.
 Visually, they resemble traditional pliers with clamps that bear a ridge on one side and a notch on the other.
-Crimping pinches the wire and connector into the notch, compressing them together
+Crimping pinches the wire and connector into the notch, compressing them together.

 • Benchtop - These models are bulkier, higher capacity variations designed to be mounted on workbenches to accomplish more demanding crimping tasks.
-Some are powered by electric motors and others by hand
+Some are powered by electric motors and others by hand.

-Types of Crimp Tool
+Types of Crimp Tool and Their Applications

 Bootlace Crimp Tools